What Is Hard Faults Per Second in Windows?

-How to fix a large number of memory hard faults per second issue?
-Here are 3 accessible troubleshooting methods.
+How to reduce the problem of a large number of memory hard faults per second?
+Here are some possible troubleshooting methods.

 Generally speaking, the more RAM you set up, the fewer memory hard faults per second you will have.
 You can reduce the number of hard faults/sec by disabling and re-enabling the pagefile.sys file.
 Here’s how to do that: